juanmartin8a/Videogame-Video-Classification/README.md

   4. ### Classification
       The output from the RNN is used to assign the processed video to 1 of the 21 videogames :)

-## Model Components
-This AI model makes use of two models:
-  - ### Feature Extractor:
-    Extracts feature embeddings for each frame using the pretrained CNN.
-  - ### Sequence Classifier:
-    Processes the sequence of embeddings and assigns a videogame class to the entire video.

-Both models were trained on Google Colab's free tier, which limited the amount of computational resources available.

 ## Disclaimer
 Unfortunately I was unable to find the weights for the Sequence Classifier, I probably deleted them long ago :(.
 However, I was able to find the weights for the ResNet101 model used as a feature extractor :D